Conformal-DP: A Density-Aware Mechanism for Differential Privacy over Riemannian Manifolds via Conformal Transformation: Conclusion

 We provide further implementation details and hyperparameters of our proposed Conformal Differential Privacy and Riemannian-Laplace DP by Reimherr er al. \cite{reimherr2021differential} and tangent Gaussian DP by Utpala et al. \cite{utpala2022differentially} as follows:

 \paragraph{Hyperparameters.} We test for algorithm utility under privacy budgets $\varepsilon \in \{0.1, 0.2, \cdots, 2.0\}$ and $\delta = 10^{-9}$.
-CIFAR-10 \cite{Krizhevsky09CIFAR} contains a total of 60,000 images in 10 classes, with 6,000 images for each class; Fashion-MNIST \cite{Xiao17FashionMNIST} has 70,000 images in total, with 7,000 images for each class.
-Our selected $\delta = 10^{-9}$ satisfies $\delta \ll \frac{1}{|D|}$ for both datasets.
+CIFAR-10 \cite{Krizhevsky09CIFAR} contains a total of $N = 60,000$ images in 10 classes, with 6,000 images for each class; Fashion-MNIST \cite{Xiao17FashionMNIST} has $N = 70,000$ images in total, with 7,000 images for each class.
+Our selected $\delta = 10^{-9}$ satisfies $\delta \ll \frac{1}{N}$ for both datasets.
 The \emph{global} sensitivity $\Delta$ is calculated as $\Delta = \frac{2r}{N}$, in which $r$ is the radius of the geodesic ball containing all images, $N$ is the number of data samples in the dataset.
 For more calculations in determining $r$, we refer to the work of Utpala et al. \cite{utpala2022differentially}.

 \paragraph{Implementation.} We implement both Riemannian-Laplace DP \cite{reimherr2021differential} and tangent Gaussian DP \cite{utpala2022differentially} with the same parameters described in Utpala et al. \cite{utpala2022differentially}, specifically, for the global sensitivity of $\Delta_{glb} = \frac{2r}{N}$, in which $r$ is the radius of the geodistic ball that contains all data samples.
 We adopt the \emph{classical} Gaussian noise described by Utpala et al. \cite{utpala2022differentially}, in which we have $\sigma = \frac{\Delta_{glb}}{\varepsilon} \sqrt{2\ln (\frac{1.25}{\delta})}$.
-The algorithms and calculations over the manifold are implemented with the \texttt{geomstats} Python library by Miolane et al. \cite{Miolane2020Geomstats}.
+For Riemannian-Laplace DP and our proposed Conformal-DP, we perform 5,000 steps for burn-in and 5,0000 steps of proposal sampling for the MCMC process following Utpala et al. \cite{utpala2022differentially} and decided empirically, which demonstrate reasonable performance.
+For the K-Norm DP method discussed in Sec. \ref{sec:synthetic}, due to the high computational cost, we perform 5,000 steps for burn-in and 2,500 steps of sampling, the other implementations are consistent with the original paper of Soto et al. \cite{soto2022shape} The algorithms and calculations over the manifold are implemented with the \texttt{geomstats} Python library by Miolane et al. \cite{Miolane2020Geomstats}.
 The calculation of the Frech\'et mean on the manifold through gradient descent can be easily implemented with \texttt{geomstats}.
 We thank the authors for the invaluable help in making the code publicly available.